Fog, smog to engulf plain areas of country: PMD

 According to the synoptic situation, continental air was prevailing over most parts of the country.

-According to the synoptic situation, continental air was prevailing over most parts of the country.
-A shallow westerly wave was likely to enter today evening/night.

-Mainly cold and dry weather is expected in most parts of the country, while partly cloudy in upper districts.
+During the next 24 hours, mainly cold and dry weather is expected for most plain areas of the country.
+While very cold and partly cloudy is expected in northern districts.

-During the last 24 hours, cold and dry weather prevailed in most parts of the country.
+During the last 24 hours, cold and dry weather prevailed over most parts of the country, while very cold in northern areas.
 The lowest minimum temperatures was recorded in Leh where mercury fell to -10°C.